 You can also end up wasting numerous server resources, eventually causing your organization to needlessly lose bags of money.
 Based on our experience the amount of waste in a large SQL Server platform can add up to 50 %.
 Or as an optimist would put it: your saving potential can be as much as 50 % of total SQL Server costs.

-With proper tools, it is straightforward and easy to analyze your current SQL Server estate and achieve a good grip on it.
+With modern and proper tools, it is straightforward and easy to map out and analyze your current SQL Server estate to achieve a good grip on it.
 SQL Governor is a next generation software tool that combines the performance and capacity management of SQL Server platform.
 With SQL Governor, you gain full control and a comprehensive understanding of your SQL Server estate.

 We get it – implementing and utilizing a new software tool is often quite an undertaking.
-Luckily there are experienced database consultants available who will happily complement your own staff in this large yet much needed task, depending on the resource and skills situation of your organization.
-Get to know our reliable partners!
+SQL Governor is easy to implement with the help of experienced database consultants and official SQL Governor partners who will happily complement your own staff in this large yet much needed task, depending on the resource and skills situation of your organization.

-If you wish to learn more about how SQL Governor might help you with your data platform, you can read about our solution or fill in the contact form below this blog post and book a demo with one of our experts.
+If you wish to learn more about how SQL Governor might help you with your data platform, try out our free online assessment tool or fill in the contact form below this blog post to book a demo with one of our experts.